elifaber/handsynth/README.md

 ### Controls

-Controls
 The following hand gestures control different audio parameters:

-1. Frequency Control: Move your index finger (landmark 8) horizontally to change the frequency (30 Hz to 500 Hz).
+1. Frequency Control: Move your index finger horizontally to change the frequency (30 Hz to 500 Hz).
-2. Amplitude Control: Move your index finger vertically to change the amplitude (-0.5 to 1.0).
+2. Amplitude Control: Move your index finger vertically to change the amplitude (note that 0 lies somewhere in the middle of the screen due to needing your whole hand on the screen.)
-3. Delay Wet Percentage: The distance between your thumb tip (landmark 4) and pinky joint (landmark 17) controls the wet percentage of the delay effect.
+3. Delay Wet Percentage: The distance between your thumb tip and pinky base controls the wet percentage of the delay effect.
-4. Feedback Level: The distance between your thumb tip (landmark 4) and index finger base (landmark 5) controls the feedback level of the delay effect.
+4. Feedback Level: The distance between your thumb tip and index finger base controls the feedback level of the delay effect.
-5. Low-Pass Cutoff Frequency: The distance between your fourth finger tip (landmark 16) and its MCP joint (landmark 13) controls the cutoff frequency of the low-pass filter.
+5. Low-Pass Cutoff Frequency: The distance between your fourth finger tip and its base controls the cutoff frequency of the low-pass filter.